olmozavala/eddy-coherence-ml/README.md

 1. Load the model configuration from `config.yml`
 2. Load and visualize the input data
 3. Load the trained model and make predictions
-4. Save visualizations in the `outputs` folder:
+4. Save visualizations in the `outputs/` folder:

 ### Example Outputs